By the end of this section, you will be able to:

 - Define observational learning

-- Explain observational learning and the steps in the modeling process
+- Discuss the steps in the modeling process

-Previous sections of this module focused on classical and operant conditioning, which are forms of associative learning.
+Previous sections of this chapter focused on classical and operant conditioning, which are forms of associative learning.
 In observational learning, we learn by watching others and then imitating, or modeling, what they do or say.
+This is more of a cognitive learning theory rather than behavioral.
 The individuals performing the imitated behavior are called models.
 Research suggests that this imitative learning involves a specific type of neuron, called a mirror neuron (Hickock, 2010; Rizzolatti, Fadiga, Fogassi, & Gallese, 2002; Rizzolatti, Fogassi, & Gallese, 2006).